On the number of divisors of Mersenne numbers: Proofs of conditional results

-One may wonder about the true nature of the function $f(n)$.
-Is it more likely that it occasionally grows like a polynomial in $n$, as it would be the case if $\tau(2^k-1)$ behaved on the average like $\log(2^k-1)$, or is it more likely that $f(2n)/f(n)$ tends to infinity, as it was the case for the function $f'(n)$ obtained by replacing $\tau(2^k-1)$ with $2^{\tau(k)}$?
+In the next stage one may wonder about the true nature of the function $f$. \begin{itemize} \item Is it more likely that the numbers $f(n)$ occasionally grow like a polynomial in $n$, which would be the case if $\tau(2^k-1)$ behaved on the average like $\log(2^k-1)$ as suggested by the introductory computation \eqref{eq:tauheur}, or \item is it more likely that $f(2n)/f(n)$ tends to infinity, as it was the case for the function $f'$ obtained by replacing $\tau(2^k-1)$ with $2^{\tau(k)}$? \end{itemize}

-Motivated by usefulness of highly--composite numbers in the proof of Theorem \ref{thm:1}, we introduce a similar concept when the attention is restricted to Mersenne numbers only.
-Let us say that $N$ is an \emph{index of a highly--composite Mersenne number} if $\tau(2^N-1)>\tau(2^m-1)$ holds for all $1\le m<N$.
-Note that this definition does not mean that $2^N-1$ itself is a highly--composite number; it just means that $2^N-1$ has more divisors than any smaller Mersenne number $2^m-1$.
-Here is a reasonable conjecture about those numbers.